Oxen-AI/oxen-release/README.md

 ## Your Repositories

-From your home page you can view your repositories and create a new repository.
+From your home page, you can view your repositories and create a new repository.

 ![repository home page](images/MyRepos.png)